-Charles Edwards, a tenor who has worked as a pastor, educator, evangelist, conference youth director and public relations director, and health education specialist in eight states, has also been active as an amateur musician throughout his life.
-In addition to singing, he has also conducted and played piano and tuba.
+Charles Edwards, who served as a pastor, educator, evangelist, conference youth director and public relations director, and health education specialist in eight states, was also as an amateur musician throughout his life.
+In addition to singing, he also conducted and played piano and tuba.

-Charles was born in Muncie, Indiana, one of two sons born to Lowell A. and Josephine Cunnington Edwards.
+Charles was born in Muncie, Indiana, on September 25, 1926, one of two sons of Lowell A. and Josephine Cunnington Edwards.
 His father was a Seventh-day Adventist Bible teacher, principal, and pastor and his mother a teacher who became a noted storyteller in the church.
 She wrote over two dozen books and numerous articles for both children and adults.

 Although both Charles and his brother, Robert, took piano lessons from an early age, the family's musical gift was singing.
 Their father, grandfather, and great-grandfather were all singers, the great-grandfather, a song leader in Indiana camp meetings in the pioneering days of the Adventist church having enjoyed a reputation as "the sweet singer of the Wabash."

 By the time Charles was twelve he had lived in five different places in Indiana, Illinois, and Michigan, while his father and mother attended Broadview College, now Academy, and then Emmanuel Missionary College, now Andrews University.
 Midway through their four-year stay at EMC, the mother accepted church school teaching positions while the father completed his studies, the boys staying with her during the school year.